embench/embench-iot/doc/README.md

 4. **Embench must have a supporting organization that maintains its relevance over time:**
-   - need an organization to evolve suite over time;
+   - need an organization to evolve the suite over time;
-   - goal of refreshes every two years once we get to Embench 1.0; and
+   - goal of refreshes every two years; and
    - set up inside an existing organization, the Free and Open Source Silicon Foundation (FOSSi), rather than creating a new organization.